pycom/pycom-documentation/content/gettingstarted/registration/lora/helium_hotspot_registration.md

 ![](/gitbook/assets/lorawan/helium/wifi_antenna.png)

-Next, connect your device to the included USB-C powersupply.
+Next, connect your device to the included USB-C power supply.
 Initially you will see an internal solid green light inside the case above the power lead.
 After around 20 seconds this should start to blink.

 Leave the miner booting while you set up your phone: it takes a minute or two to boot, and after this should be ready to be paired.

 ## Add a Pycom Helium Miner using the app
+The Pycom Helium App allows you to configure the device and once it is up-and-running to reconfigure it.
+It works in conjunction with the Helium apps to administer your hotspot.

 Download and install the Pycom Helium App from the [Apple App Store](https://apps.apple.com/us/app/pycom-helium-app/id1630652083)